koerding/testing/test.md

 | **2.
 Misleading Graphs & The Danger of P-hacking** | How visuals can deceive and the pitfalls of p-hacking. | "Misleading to Truth": Students receive a misleading graph and a p-hacked result.
 They must correct and discuss the implications. | The infamous "Minard Map" contrasted with a case of a researcher's downfall due to p-hacking. |
 | **3.
 Empowering the Future of Transparent Data** | Inspiring students to uphold the highest standards of data integrity. | Vision Board: Students create a vision board of what transparent, ethical neuroscience research looks like to them. | The tale of a researcher who revolutionized neuroscience with her unwavering commitment to data transparency. |

-I hope this curriculum serves as a comprehensive guide for your course.
-If you need any modifications or further details, feel free to ask!

 # Displaying data transparently in figures and presentations

 ### Table 1: Full Course (3 hours)